-- 4.2 The following categories of sites, habitats and earth heritage features fall within the scope of this guidance. - Designated sites. - Important habitats and earth heritage features outside designated sites. - Other features.
+- 4.2 The following categories of sites, habitats and earth heritage features fall within the scope of this guidance. - Designated sites listed in Table 1. - Important habitats and earth heritage features outside designated sites. - Other features.

 A more detailed description of each is provided below.